"Thank you" to businesses and cyclists who have made extraordinary efforts and personal sacrifices during the COVID19 pandemic

-During the challenges of the coronavirus pandemic we salute the health and care workers and other essential services who are putting in extraordinary efforts on our behalf, often at considerable personal risk.
+During the hard challenges of the coronavirus pandemic we saluted the health and care workers and other essential services who put in extraordinary efforts on our behalf, often at considerable personal risk.

 They have all become essential workers in their own way, and we salute them all.

-These actions mean that individuals and employees carry on working, even if they put themselves at some personal risk.
-Companies keep providing essential services even when it costs them money, because they have to pay wages or they refuse state aid that they would get if they close.
+These actions mean that individuals and employees carried on working, even if they put themselves at some personal risk.
+Companies kept providing essential services even when it costed them money, because they had to pay wages or they refused state aid that they would have gotten if they closed.

-Cycling the extra mile is our way to recognise those special efforts in our community.
+Cycling the extra mile was our way to recognise those special efforts in our community.

-Every time we hear a story about someone who has done something special we will send our “thank you”, simply by adding the recognition Thank you for #cyclingtheextramile to every social media post, in every platform.
+Every time we heard a story about someone who did something special we sent our “thank you”, simply by adding the recognition Thank you for #cyclingtheextramile to every social media post, in every platform.

-Imagine if we can tell all those amazing businesses and companies that we recognise their work.
-They are not alone, they are not isolated, they are part of this great community of cycling.
+We wanted to recognise the work of all those amazing businesses and companies.
+They were not alone, they were not isolated, they were part of this great community of cycling.

 The #cyclingtheextramile campaign has been created by Cycling Industries Europe.
-Thank you to our partners who are supporting this campaign as part of our shared efforts to support cycling and cycling businesses during the COVID19 pandemic.
+Thank you to our partners who supported this campaign as part of our shared efforts to support cycling and cycling businesses during the COVID19 pandemic.